nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Robusta
 - [Robusta](https://docs.robusta.dev/) Robusta is an open source platform for webhooks and automations.
 It contains a library of 50+ builtin actions.
+- [home.robusta.dev: Why everyone should track Kubernetes changes and top four ways to do so](https://home.robusta.dev/blog/why-everyone-should-track-and-audit-kubernetes-changes-and-top-ways/) Robusta is an event-triggered automations engine.
+Using Robusta you can subscribe to changes in a cluster (or multiple clusters) and publish that information to useful locations.

 ## Soup GitOps Operator
 - [caldito/soup](https://github.com/caldito/soup) Soup is a GitOps operator for Kubernetes.
 GitOps continuous deployment and management tool for Kubernetes focused on simplicity.